2. When we say ‘we’, ‘us’ or ‘Venionaire’ it’s because that’s who we are and we own and run the website.

 The type of personal information we collect

-4. We collect certain personal information from visitors of our site.
+4. We collect certain personal information from visitors of our site and from pro-active communication with us.

 5. The most common types of information we collect include things like: email addresses, location, language, comments, content you direct us via email and web analytics data.